New Zealand's newest Great Ride

 One of the best things to do in Rotorua is to ride the new Whakarewarewa Forest Loop.

 The Loop is a 33km circular, mostly one-way (clockwise) mountain biking trail located in Whakarewarewa Forest (aka The Redwoods) just 10 minutes (by car) from the city centre, making it super quick and easy to get to and fit around your other sightseeing activities.

 Being mostly a Grade 2 track with a couple Grade 3 sections mixed in, the Loop is designed to be accessible for almost all ages, abilities and fitness levels, as long as you’re a confident rider.

 If you've got a limited timeframe, have the kids with you, or just want a small taste of the trail, a few other trails intersect with the Loop, providing exit points along the way.
-We suggest grabbing a trail map from Rotorua i-SITE Visitor Information Centre in the city centre, or Redwoods i-SITE Visitor Information Centre near one of the trail entry points in the forest.
+We suggest grabbing a trail map from one of our three Rotorua isite Visitor Information Centres, including the newest one at the Waipa mountain bike hub.

 Plan your ride

 The trail should take you between three to five hours, depending on your pace.
 You’ll also want to factor in some time to stop and take in the sights at purpose-built points along the way that reveal stunning views.
 They also provide a great opportunity to rest and rehydrate.

 If you're an experienced e-mountain biker, it may take less time to complete the Loop on an electric mountain bike and the trail is perfectly suited for them.
 However, if you're new to e-mountain biking, you're not likely to complete the trail faster, just perhaps a bit less fatigued.
 Don't forget to ensure your e-bike is fully charged.

 If you find you’re running low on water or energy bars, you’ll be happy to know that along the trail there are a three spots to purchase food and drinks, however hours vary so we encourage you to pack some along.
 There are also four taps to refill water bottles, and three accessible toilet blocks.